namehash/ens-normalize-python/README.md

 from ens_normalize import ens_normalize
 # str -> str
 # raises DisallowedSequence for disallowed names
-# output ready for namehash
+# output is namehash ready
 ens_normalize('Nick.ETH')
 # 'nick.eth'
-# note: ens_normalize does not enforce the .eth TLD 3-character minimum
+# note: ens_normalize does not enforce any constraints that might be applied by a particular registrar.
+For example, the registrar for names that are a subname of '.eth' enforces a 3-character minimum and this constraint is not enforced by ens_normalize.
 ```

 Inspect issues with disallowed names: